-1 Application

-This policy applies to the whole Eurobodalla community.
+1 Application This policy applies to the whole Eurobodalla community.
 For the purpose of this policy, roadside memorials, the naming of parks, reserves, sports fields and memorial seats are not included.

-2 Public Domain

-This Policy applies to public art located in the public domain under the care and control of Council.

-3 Public Art

-Public art enhances the quality of public domains such as business precincts, parks and community spaces by making them more attractive.
+Public Domain This Policy applies to public art located in the public domain under the care and control of Council 3 Public Art Public art enhances the quality of public domains such as business precincts, parks and community spaces by making them more attractive.
 Public art also contributes to the cultural legacy for the future.

-The fabrication of site specific public art is the ideal mechanism to increase amenity usage, attractiveness and vitality, animate spaces and provide innovative solutions for functional requirements.
+The fabrication of site-specific public art is the ideal mechanism to increase amenity usage, attractiveness and vitality, animate spaces and provide innovative solutions for functional requirements.
+Council also acknowledges from time-to-time cultural gifts will be offered for donation that are not site specific.
+Acceptance of these will be through a review of the aims of this policy including safety, maintenance requirements and value to the community.
 Public art also includes a range of other designed features in the public arena such as street furniture, decorative pavement, ephemeral (non-permanent) pieces and lighting treatments as examples.

-4 Culture and Community

-Permanent and transitory or ephemeral public art works reinforce and highlight cultural traditions, heritage and reflect the community's temperament and distinctive qualities.
+4 Culture and Community Permanent and transitory or ephemeral public art works reinforce and highlight cultural traditions, heritage and reflect the community's temperament and distinctive qualities.
 Public art has the capacity to engage community members, excite, amuse, challenge; foster public discourse, humour and reinvigorate a community's sense of place, pride, identity and connection and therefore contribute to our community's resilience and recovery.
+Public Art also has a role to play in supporting the local economy and visitor attraction.